The set of stable indices of 0-1 matrices with a given order

-{ The stable index of a digraph $D$ is defined to be the smallest integer $k$ such that $D$ contains two distinct $(k+1)$-walks with the same initial vertex and terminal vertex if such an integer exists; otherwise the stable index of $D$ is defined to be $\infty$.
-We characterize the set of stable indices of digraphs with a given order.
+{ The stable index of a 0-1 matrix $A$ is defined to be the smallest integer $k$ such that $A^{k+1}$ is not a 0-1 matrix if such an integer exists; otherwise the stable index of $A$ is defined to be infinity.
+We characterize the set of stable indices of 0-1 matrices with a given order.